KarolinaGroszewska/Cheerify/README.md

 ### Cheerify
-An iOS affirmation app designed to boost your spirits and promote positivity – built for GHW: Beginners in January 2024
+#### An iOS affirmation app designed to boost your spirits and promote positivity – built for Global Hack Week at MLH.